brochuJP/DrawExcel/README.md

 # DrawExcel
-Tool that draw VBA structure of your MS Excel file.
+Tool that draws VBA structure of your MS Excel file.
-It will scan VBA code in a MS Excel file and draw a visual diagram of its structure (Sheets, modules, forms ...) in an interractive SVG file.
+It will scan VBA code in a MS Excel file and draws a visual diagram of its structure (Sheets, modules, forms ...) in an interractive SVG file.

 ## Requirement